CGAL 4.4 - Triangulated Surface Mesh Simplification

 The algorithm maintains an internal data structure (a mutable priority queue) which allows each edge to be processed in increasing cost order.
 Such a data structure requires some per-edge additional information, such as the edge's cost.
-If the record of per-edge additional information occupies N bytes of storage, simplifying a surface of 1 million edges (a normal size) requires 1 million times N bytes of additional storage.
-Thus, to minimize the amount of additional memory required to simplify a surface only the cost is attached to each edge and nothing else.
+If the record of per-edge additional information occupies N bytes of storage, simplifying a surface mesh of 1 million edges (a normal size) requires 1 million times N bytes of additional storage.
+Thus, to minimize the amount of additional memory required to simplify a surface mesh only the cost is attached to each edge and nothing else.

 But this is a tradeoff: the cost of a collapse is a function of the placement (the new position chosen for the remaining vertex) so before

 GetCost is called for each and every edge,